earthgecko/skyline/docs/algorithms/custom-algorithms.rst

 :mod:`settings.CUSTOM_ALGORITHMS`
 ---------------------------------

+Custom algorithms are only available in analyzer, analyzer_batch and mirage.

 Custom algorithms are defined in the :mod:`settings.CUSTOM_ALGORITHMS` dictionary.
 The format and key values of the dictionary are shown in the following **example**: